UdarGIT829/Everyday_ANN/README.md

 - ✔️ Support for CSV
 - ✔️ CI/CD using GitHub Actions and Docker
 - 🔄 Screenshots
+- 📝 Use some kind of GitHub Project Management to show this Roadmap
 - 📝 Support for SQL and MongoDB
 - 📝 Support for online dataset loaders like Kaggle and HuggingFace